tinnlab/NOSI-Google-Cloud-Training/README.md

 ![](./images/SettingGC/Clone_Git.png)

-This should download our repository to Jupyter Lab folder.
+This should download our repository to Jupyterlab folder.
 All tutorial files for five sub-moudule are in Jupyter format with *.ipynv* extension .
 Double click on each file to view the lab content and running the code.
 This will open the Jupyter file in Jupyter notebook.
 From here you can run each section, or 'cell', of the code, one by one, by pushing the 'Play' button on the above menu.